nbareil/justanothergeek.chdir.org/content/post/unit-testing-spl.md

 ## splparser

-Here I am trying [salspaugh/splparser](https://github.com/salspaugh/splparser), developped in 2013, and to add confidence, its README states up-front "_It is capable of parsing 66 of the most common approximately 132 SPL commands_".
+Here I am trying [salspaugh/splparser](https://github.com/salspaugh/splparser), developed in 2013, and to add confidence, its README states up-front "_It is capable of parsing 66 of the most common approximately 132 SPL commands_".

 Of course, its Python distribution is broken (quite expected for a project with its last commit 4 years ago) but quickly fixed, I ran it on our dataset of queries and it failed on the first query because of one unsupported function.
-I had 0️⃣ knowledge of PLY/LEX/YACC and [adding a SPL command looked abysal to me](https://github.com/salspaugh/splparser/commit/8511b66e78c26fddaacc52f630bc41c31df1e989).
+I had 0️⃣ knowledge of PLY/LEX/YACC and [adding a SPL command looked abyssal to me](https://github.com/salspaugh/splparser/commit/8511b66e78c26fddaacc52f630bc41c31df1e989).

 🤬

-I rage-quitted, thinking it was a 💩 project and moved one.
+I rage-quitted, thinking it was a 💩 project, and moved one.
 BIG MISTAKE retrospectively but 🤷‍♂️  sorry @salspaugh to have doubted you.
 More on that later.

 ## splunk_antlr_spl

 [splunk_antlr_spl](https://github.com/ffly1985/splunk_antlr_spl) implements SPL using [ANTLR4](https://github.com/antlr/antlr4), it was clearly incomplete but the experience to modify the ANTLR4 language was soooo nice that I could quickly hack it for my needs and [kept trying](https://github.com/ffly1985/splunk_antlr_spl/compare/master...airbus-cert:master) while reading [The Definitive ANTLR 4 Reference](https://www.amazon.com/dp/1934356999/).

-Eventually I had to butchered most of the code to support enough SPL commands to parse our complete dataset.
+Eventually, I had to butcher most of the code to support enough SPL commands to parse our complete dataset.
 This fork lives in https://github.com/airbus-cert/splunk_antlr_spl

 It works mostly fine, but it has one big problem: it is unbearingly slow.
 This is not surprising as I am a total n00b in ANTL4 (or even in the parsing field).

-For example, parsing 338 rules takes 20 minutes. (**Update**: *While I was writing those lines, and because I could not accept releasing such crappy tool, I optimized my ANTLR4 syntax to make it faster.*)
+For example, parsing 338 rules takes 20 minutes. (**Update**: *While I was writing those lines, and because I could not accept releasing such crappy tool, [I optimized my ANTLR4 syntax to make it faster](https://github.com/airbus-cert/splunk_antlr_spl/commit/d6ff5e80e2eeb672259db0581b4c4d5599c01a9c).*)

-So it was not option to have such slow tests in our CI/CD.
+So it was not an option to have such slow tests in our CI/CD.
 This post is also an opportunity for me to do some kind of introspection and see if it was worth doing it, I was curious to see what were the commands missing from [salspaugh/splparser](https://github.com/salspaugh/splparser) to be used in our dataset and...
 Only three tiny commands are missing 😢

-On the other hand, the learning curve of ANTLR4 is so smooth that I had my first version in less than 5 days, and I wonder how long it would have take me to learn Lex, Yacc, its PLY integration and the time to implement these 3 commands and create a PR to [salspaugh/splparser](https://github.com/salspaugh/splparser). 🤷
+On the other hand, the learning curve of ANTLR4 is so smooth that I had my first version in less than 5 days, and I wonder how long it would have taken me to learn Lex, Yacc, its PLY integration, and the time to implement these 3 commands and create a PR to [salspaugh/splparser](https://github.com/salspaugh/splparser). 🤷

 ## Plan B